dagelf/mcp_repl.py/README.md

   --stdio STDIO  stdio server command, e.g. --stdio "python qwenmcp.py" -c, --cmd CMD  run command and exit, e.g. -c "web_fetch https://example.com"

-Pass one or more MCP server URLs, and repeat --stdio for stdio servers.
+Pass one or more MCP server URLs, or repeat --stdio for stdio servers.
 Defaults to http://localhost:8000/ when no server is given.
 ```